CodeMettle/reactivemq/README.md

 #### What about (insert-jms-provider-here)?

-ReActiveMQ only uses JMS code, except to create the ActiveMQConnectionFactory and ActiveMQMessages.
+ReActiveMQ only uses JMS code, except to create the `ActiveMQConnectionFactory` and `ActiveMQMessage`s.
 If desired, ActiveMQ support can easily be moved into an optional library and other providers could be added.
 Make a feature request!

 Import